mongodb/specifications/source/compression/OP_COMPRESSED.rst

    * No. But you are allowed to if you really want to make sure you can use that compressor with MongoDB 42 and your current driver versions.

-* My language does not support xzy xompressor.
+* My language does not support xzy compressor.
 What do I do?
    * That is OK.
 You don’t have to support xyz.

 * No MongoDB supported compressors are available for my language